Vital Matters

 HAIKU

-Originating in 17th century Japan, people all over the world have been writing haiku ever since, reflecting on our connection to nature, and to our experience in the moment - both of which are radical acts in these complicated times!
+Originating in 17th century Japan, haiku has become popular all over the world.
+It is an unrhymed form that often reflects on our connection to nature, and to our experience in the moment - both of which are radical acts in these complicated times!

 Prompt: Write some Haiku!